 With a vocational subject such as architecture, the main employment pathway is into the profession as an architect.
 Newcastle graduates have an envious position in the job market and are well received by architectural practices.

-We see these skills as an integral part of architectural education, placing our graduates in a strong position to obtain employment in numerous fields such as:
+We see these skills as an integral part of the architectural education we offer, placing graduates of both degrees in a strong position to obtain employment in numerous fields such as:

 We provide an extensive range of opportunities to all students through an initiative called ncl+ which enables you to develop personal, employability and enterprise skills and to give you the edge in the employment market after you graduate.